Diamondbacks vs. Angels Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 85 hits with 13 doubles, four triples, 15 home runs and 34 walks.
-He has driven in 44 runs with six stolen bases.
+- Ketel Marte has 86 hits with 13 doubles, four triples, 15 home runs, 35 walks and 44 RBI.
+He's also stolen six bases.

 Marte Recent Games